Essential (and Required) Reasons You Should Implement MFA

 Multi-factor authentication is capable of blocking over 99.9% of attacks on your account.
 Of course, no security system is perfect.
 But the additional layers that multi-factor authentication provides your IT infrastructure certainly decreases the vulnerability of your digital security architecture.

 Phishing emails are typically too good to be true or from an unusual sender.
 They play up the emotional aspects of human decision-making.
 Common features consist of hyperlinks or attachments they expect you to access, and a sense of urgency within the message.
 With just one link, hackers can install malicious code on your device and steal your information.
-In a two-year experiment held by Duo, 60% of their phishing campaigns were successful in capturing at least one login credential.
 This shows how easy it is—without the proper authorization points—for hackers to get people to open and click their emails.

 Designed to spread across networks, ransomware attacks file servers, databases, and applications.
 Once malware has established its presence on an endpoint, it stays on the system until it has accomplished its task.
 In the case of ransomware, the task is to paralyze an organization and then demand money within a certain time period to decrypt the files.
 Even your data backups could be encrypted, leaving you with no way to step around the issue.
 Because of this, cybercriminals have generated billions of dollars in payments.
 It is important to note that, if you were to send the hacker money, there is still no guarantee that you will be able to recover those files.

-Let Centre Technologies help to improve your security posture by requesting a meeting to discuss your current (or future) MFA posture and ways to improve it.
+Let us know if you want to discuss your current (or future) MFA posture and ways to improve it.
+We're here to help in any way we can.

 Be a thought leader and share: